MaayanLab/helm-charts/charts/docker-compose/README.md

 # docker-compose helm chart

-This helm chart can be used to run a `docker-compose`-defined application, simply use `docker-compose config` to construct `values.yaml`
+This helm chart can be used to run a `docker-compose`-defined application, simply use `docker-compose config` to construct `values.yaml`.

+It is highly recommended you prefix your services/volumes in the docker-compose.yaml with the release name to prevent name collisions, we omit this prefix so that dns names work the same in the cluster as they do in the docker-compose.

 ## usage
 ```